dd32/td-gh-ex/readme.txt

 #######################  Changelog ######################
+= 3.1.24 Septembre 21th 2014 =
+* fixed : (php, class-fire-init.php#393 ) check if defined( 'WPLANG').
+WPLANG has to be defined in wp-config.php, but it might not be defined sometimes.
+* fixed : (php, class-content-slider.php) the slider loader block has been taken out of the carousel inner wrapper.
+Fixes the issue reported here : http://www.themesandco.com/customizr-theme-v3-1-23-tested-wordpress-v4-0/#li-comment-235017.
+The slider loader is diplayed by default for the demo slider.
+* added : (php, class-fire-init.php) new option in Customizer > Images => checkbox to display a gif loader on slides setup.
+Default == false.
+* added : (php, class-content-post_navigation.php) 4 new filters to get control on all the options of the single and archive post navigation links : tc_previous_single_post_link_args, tc_next_single_post_link_args, tc_next_posts_link_args, tc_previous_posts_link_args
+* improved : (php, class-fire-utils.php#315 ) cleaner code for the fancybox filter on 'the_content'
+* improved : (php, class-fire-ressources.php) performance : holder.min.js is now loaded when featured pages are enabled AND FP are set to show images

 = 3.1.23 Septembre 6th 2014 =
 * improved : (php, class-fire-ressources.php, js : tc-scripts.js ) Performances : tc-scripts.js now includes all front end scripts in one file.
 1) Twitter Bootstrap scripts, 2) Holder.js , 3) FancyBox - jQuery Plugin, 4) Retina.js, 5) Customizr scripts.
 New boolean filters to control each scripts load : tc_load_bootstrap, tc_load_modernizr, tc_load_holderjs, tc_load_customizr_script.
 * added : (php, class-footer-footer_main.php#55) 2 new action hooks before and after the footer widgets row : '__before_footer_widgets' , '__after_footer_widgets'